cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

     </config>
   </facility>

-Using the template above and the table below, generate the input reactor prototype for this enrichment facility.
+Using the template above and the table below, generate the input enrichment facility prototype.

 +-------------------------+---------------------------+
 | Variable                | Value                     |